rm3l/maoni/README.md

 [![GitHub forks](https://img.shields.io/github/forks/rm3l/maoni-email.svg?style=social&label=Fork)](https://github.com/rm3l/maoni-email)

-[**Maoni**](http://maoni.rm3l.org) is a lightweight open-source library for integrating a way to collect user feedbacks from within Android applications.
+[**Maoni**](http://maoni.rm3l.org) is a lightweight open-source library for integrating a way to collect user feedback from within Android applications.

 Maoni takes care of collecting user feedback using a beautiful and customizable activity.
 And anyone can provide callbacks that will perform the appropriate actions with the feedback collected.